 We apply the fair value recognition provisions of Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation - Stock Compensation ("ASC 718").

 Determining the amount of stock-based compensation to be recorded for stock options that we grant requires us to develop estimates of the fair value as of the grant date.
 Calculating the fair value of stock option awards requires that we make highly subjective assumptions.
 We use the Black-Scholes option pricing model to value our stock option awards.
 Use of this valuation methodology requires that we make assumptions as to the volatility of our common stock, the expected term of our stock options, the risk-free interest rate for a period that approximates the expected term of our stock options and our expected dividend yield.
-As we completed our IPO in July 2014, we utilize the historical stock price volatility from a representative group of public companies, which includes the Company, to estimate expected stock price volatility.
-We selected companies from the medical device industry with market capitalizations that are similar to ours.
-We intend to continue to utilize the historical volatility of the same or similar public companies to estimate expected volatility until a sufficient amount of historical information regarding the price of our publicly traded stock becomes available.
+Estimated volatility is based on the historical volatility of our share price.
 We use the simplified method as prescribed by ASC 718 to calculate the expected term of stock options granted to employees as we do not have sufficient historical exercise data to provide a reasonable basis upon which to estimate the expected term of our stock option awards.
 The risk-free interest rate used for each grant is based on the U.S. Treasury yield curve in effect at the time of the grant for instruments with a similar expected life.
-We utilize a dividend yield of zero as we have no current intention to pay cash dividends.
+Historically, we utilized a dividend yield of zero based on our expectations of not paying cash dividends as of the grant date.
 We elect to recognize forfeitures as they occur.
+We have not utilized stock options in equity compensation since 2019.